arichiardi/fonda/README.md

 Fonda sequentially executes a series of [steps](#trivia), one after the other, augmenting a context map.
 The steps can be synchronous or asyncronous.
 After the steps are run, the termination callbacks will be executed.

-If a `js/Error`, an exception in `fonda` parlance, is thrown it will be automatically caught and the chain short circuits.
-Then the following things happen in order:

- * The `log-exception` function is called, if present, with the [log map](#log-map).
- * The `on-exception` function is called with the `js/Error`.
+If a `js/Error`, an exception in `fonda` parlance, is thrown it will be automatically caught and the chain short circuits and the `on-exception` function is called with the `js/Error`.

 Exceptions are things we can't and don't want to recover from, like unexpected bugs.